 The horseradish plant belongs to the biological family known as the Brassicaceae, which is also called the Cruciferae family.
-The family also includes broccoli, cabbage, cauliflower, Brussels sprouts, kale, cress, watercress, radishes, mustard, and wasabi.
+The family includes broccoli, cabbage, cauliflower, Brussels sprouts, kale, cress, watercress, radishes, mustard, and wasabi as well as horseradish.

 Horseradish root is normally eaten in small quantities, which may limit the amount of nutrients that it provides.
 Even a tablespoon of the raw root provides a significant amount of vitamin C, however.
 The root also contains fiber, folate, and smaller amounts of other vitamins and minerals.
 It's low in fat but is relatively high in sodium compared to other edible roots.
 Like all plants, it contains no cholesterol.